 A stroll on and along the city wall – Rothenburg’s Tower Trail

 Rothenburg’s old quarter has no less than 42 towers.
 Most are along the city wall, at the six gates into the city and along the fortifications.
 Inside the old quarter, you can find the towers of the first city wall, the City Hall tower and the towers of St. James.
 Many sections of the Tower Trail lead along the top of the city wall while a small part also leads around it.
 In about 2.5 hours, you can find out everything about the city’s defense system during a stroll along the four-kilometer Tower Trail.
 Photographers can enjoy numerous unique subjects here, such as the Gerlachschmiede or the views of the Tauber Valley from the Spital quarter.
-As Tower Trail is a recommended activity by Rick Steves, there’s a brochure available at the Tourist Information (5 Euro, produced in collaboration with Rick Steves).

 The stairs lead to the top of the city wall